Dandush03/Microvers-RoR-Capstone/README.md

 ## Built With

-- rails
+- Rails
 - Heroku
 - GitHub
-- vim
+- Vim
 - VSCode

 ---

 ## Active Link to Website

-Check the page in this [live link](https://dl-cultures.herokuapp.com/)
+Check out the page at this [live link](https://dl-cultures.herokuapp.com/)

 ---